 Exercise: Using the examples above, write at least five descriptive essay topic examples about a particular object, person, opinions, and memories in the comment section.

 Now that you comprehend the meaning of descriptive essays, let’s move on to the second category -persuasive or argumentative essays.

 2. Persuasive/Argumentative Types of Essays

 Just like a seller convincing a buyer to purchase a particular product, your persuasive essay should convince the reader to take your point of view on a particular subject.
 It would be best to defend your argument using logical reasoning and convincing facts.

 You should first select an appropriate topic, conduct background research on it, examine the evidence, and take a position, either “for” or “against,” to build the strongest argument.

 Formatting an Argumentative Essay

-Bonus Writing Tip – the general format of a persuasive or argumentative essay include;
+Bonus Writing Tip – the general format of a persuasive or argumentative essay includes;

 - Cover page (with student’s credentials and essay topic)

 - Title (Essay Topic) – should be relevant and researchable

-- Introduction paragraph (with a thesis statement, background, and the hook)
+- Introduction paragraph (with a thesis statement, background, and hook)

 - Paragraphs on one side of the argument (like why abortion should be permitted)

 - Paragraphs on the other side of the argument (like why abortion is immoral)

 - Your position – which side has more weight?
 What have you learned?

 Some examples of persuasive or argumentative essay topics may include;